 211 West Washington

 Suite 1700

 South Bend, IN 46601

-Friday, December 6.
-1985
+Friday, December 6, 1985

+Happenings The Observer weekend guide

 Warm cheers are truly found here

 MARC RAMIREZ guest features writer

 Our king was born in an old wooden sbed

-A manger instead of a crib or a bed With nothing but the blanket of night to keep him warm
+A manger instead of a crib or a bed With nothing but the blanket of night to keep bim warm

-But out of the darkness be brought us light
+But out of the darkness he brought us light

 Just like the stars in the heavens of night

 The Son of Man has come into our lives to bring us peace tonight "Our King" John Foryt, 1983

 Dec.
 10, 1983.